 Now speaking as someone who actually remembers the 1980s, nope, the 1980s and the 2010s are not very similar.
 There are certain superficial parallels, of course.
 Both periods were characterised by an intense concern about the environment, though in the 1980s we were worried about acid rain, nuclear disasters and the ozone hole, while nowadays we’re more worried about climate change, which wasn’t that big a topic in the 1980s yet, though it was certainly around.
 Both periods saw a lot of angst about the loss of old industries, the same industries even (and you’d figure that almost forty years after Bruce Springsteen sang, “They said these jobs are going and they ain’t coming back” people would finally get it).
 Both periods had a less than sane president in the White House, though Donald Trump makes Ronald Reagan look like a paragon of reason, and an unpleasant woman with a horrible dress sense in No. 10 Downing Street (difficult to say who is worse, Thatcher or May.
 They’re both terrible).
 But the Communist bloc and the iron curtain, which very much defined the world of the 1980s, are gone for good, though what came after is just as problematic in many cases.
 The twin spectres of nuclear annihilation and AIDS, which hung like the Sword of Damocles over much of the 1980s, have not been banished, but at least tamed.
-The world is a much better place now for women, people of colour and LGBT folks, though still far from perfect, and the sheer neverending, unchanging leadeness of the 1980s that partly even stretched into the 1990s is finally gone.
+The world is a much better place now for women, people of colour and LGBT folks, though still far from perfect, and the sheer neverending, unchanging leadeness of the 1980s that partially stretched even into the 1990s is finally over.

 As for cyberpunk, yes, it is still with us, though by now it has become a quasi-nostalgic retrofuturist setting.
-It’s no longer the message, but furniture for science fiction that tells the kind of stories that the original cyberpunks ignored.
+Cyberpunk is no longer the message, but furniture for science fiction that tells the kind of stories that the original cyberpunks ignored.
 And that’s all right.
 Cyberpunk still has stories to tell, they’re just different and in many ways more diverse stories than before.
 Ditto for cyberpunk’s first spin-off subgenre steampunk.
 It’s going a lot stronger now than when the term was first coined in the late 1980s (though steampunk as a discrete subgenre existed before it was named) and it’s long moved beyond “What if Charles Babbage and Ada Lovelace had been able to built the difference engine?” and has embraced fantasy and horror and is in the process of breaking free from the unexamined colonialism of early steampunk efforts.
-In many ways, steampunk is following the trajectory of its parents subgenre and is becoming an aesthetic, genre furniture, a canvas upon which all sorts of stories can be told.
+In many ways, steampunk is following the trajectory of its parent subgenre and is becoming an aesthetic, genre furniture, a canvas upon which all sorts of stories can be told.

-As for the many, many other punk suffic subgenres, a whole lot of them were not even direct responses to cyberpunk at all.
-The various historical punk genre – dieselpunk, clockpunk, transistorpunk, atompunk, mannerpunk, romanpunk, cavepunk, jazzpunk, etc… – are reactions to and derivatives of steampunk, not cyberpunk.
+As for the many, many other punk suffix subgenres, a whole lot of them were not even direct responses to cyberpunk at all.
+The various historical punk genres – dieselpunk, clockpunk, transistorpunk, atompunk, mannerpunk, romanpunk, cavepunk, jazzpunk, etc… – are reactions to and derivatives of steampunk, not cyberpunk.
 As for solarpunk and hopepunk, the two punk suffix subgenres whose existence so infuriates Lee Konstantinou, neither of them is a direct reaction to cyberpunk either.

 Hopepunk stands in opposition to grimdark, not cyberpunk and indeed cyberpunk can also be hopepunk.
 Flawed as the movie is, I’d argue that Blade Runner 2049 is cyberpunk doing hopepunk, because it ends on a hopeful note (so does the original, for that matter).
 Ditto for Brooke Bolander’s novelette And You Shall Know Her By The Trail Of Dead…, which is a story about friendship, trust and love triumphing against all odds, i.e. very much a hopepunk story, which just happens to use the genre furniture of cyberpunk.
 Solarpunk, meanwhile, is mainly a response to steampunk, which celebrates renewable energy just as steampunk celebrates coal, steam and combustion energy.
 It also bleeds over into hopepunk on occasion.
 Finally, there is a whole lot of science fiction which neither calls itself anythingpunk nor is in any dialogue with cyberpunk at all, because science fiction is as broad and diverse as it ever was.

-But Lee Konstantinou’s problem isn’t so much with science fiction micro-genre nomenclatura, instead his main complaint is the old familiar stand-by, frequently skewered in these pages, that “other people are doing science fiction wrong”.
+But Lee Konstantinou’s problem isn’t so much with science fiction’s micro-genre nomenclatura, instead his main complaint is the old familiar stand-by, frequently skewered in these pages, that “other people are doing science fiction wrong”.
 It’s not just that they are writing cyberpunk derivatives, even if they’re not, it’s that they are not writing the sort of science fiction Konstantinou wants them to write.
 And what kind of science fiction would that be?
 Thankfully, Konstantinou is kind enough to tell us: